markovmodel/molPX/README.md

-## Molecular Projection Explorer (molpx)
+## Molecular Projection Explorer (molPX)

-`molpx` (Molecular Projection Explorer) is a jupyter API to visualize MD-trajectories interactively on any projection space inside a jupyter notebook.
+`molPX` (Molecular Projection Explorer) is a jupyter API to visualize MD-trajectories interactively on any projection space inside a jupyter notebook.

 It provides access to `molpx.generate` and `molpx.visualize`.
 The notebook `molpx/notebooks/Projection_Explorer.ipynb` explains the general cases, but you can combine the methods freely.

 Projection Explorer uses the incredibly useful  [``nglview``] (https://github.com/arose/nglview) `IPython/Jupyter widget`.
-Other libraries heavily used are are [`mdtraj`] (http://mdtraj.org/) and [`PyEMMA`] (http://www.emma-project.org/latest/), a library into which `molpx` will utimately be merged into.
+Other libraries heavily used are [`mdtraj`] (http://mdtraj.org/) and [`PyEMMA`] (http://www.emma-project.org/latest/).
 At the moment, there is also an [`sklearn`] (http://scikit-learn.org/stable/index.html)  dependency that might disappear in the future.

-## Warnings:
-* This is currently under **heavy development** and the API might change rapidly, to the point of even **changing its name** in its near future, so please stay tuned.

-* Until there is a proper release, consider this just a ipython repository that changes rapidly.

-* The important methods (`bmutils`) have been tested for correctness, the API methods has only been tested less thouroughly.
-Expect some instability

 ## Installation: